 On 11 March 2020, the World Health Organisation declared the novel coronavirus disease, COVID-19, a global pandemic and recommended containment and mitigation measures worldwide.
-The COVID-19 pandemic had a significant impact on economic and market conditions around the world during 2021 and continues to adversely impact economic activity.
-Majid Al Futtaim Properties' businesses were also impacted by COVID-19 and measures taken by governments and authorities to contain its spread (see further "Risk Factors - Risks Relating to the Group - All of the Group's businesses have been adversely affected by the COVID-19 pandemic").
+The COVID-19 pandemic had a significant impact on economic and market conditions around the world during 2020 and 2021.
+Majid Al Futtaim Properties' businesses were also impacted by COVID-19 and measures taken by governments and authorities to contain its spread (see further "Risk Factors - Risks Relating to the Group - All of the Group's businesses have been adversely affected by the COVID-19 pandemic"), though there has been a significant improvement in the operating results of the Group across key segments and geographies as the impact of pandemic eases in markets where the Group operates.
 Majid Al Futtaim Properties has assessed the impact of the COVID-19 pandemic on its businesses and how it is reflected in its consolidated financial position and performance.
-See Note 3 to the 2021 Majid Al Futtaim Properties Financial Statements in respect of Majid Al Futtaim Properties' assessment of the impact of the COVID-19 pandemic on its business.
+See Note 3 to the 2022 Majid Al Futtaim Properties Financial Statements in respect of Majid Al Futtaim Properties' assessment of the impact of the COVID-19 pandemic on its business.